pqhuy98/wow-converter/README.md

 2. Provide your desired NPC character and optionally attached items by giving Wowhead URLs.
 See prefilled example URLs.
 3. Adjust any options you like (animations, size, optimisations, etc.).
 4. Click the button **Export Character**.
-5. Wait until the export finishes, a download button will appear to download a **ZIP** containing the model (*MDX*/**MDL*) and all required BLP textures.
+5. Wait until the export finishes, a download button will appear to download a **ZIP** containing the model (MDX/MDL) and all required BLP textures.
 6. Import the files into your map with World Editor, or open it with WC3 modeling tools like Retera Model Studios.

-That’s it — enjoy! ✨
+That’s it - enjoy! ✨

 ---

 ## Using the Windows Binaries

-Prefer working offline and no waiting queue?
-Follow these simple steps.
+Prefer working offline, fast, without waiting queue, and no constant ZIP download and extraction?
+Follow these simple steps to run the app locally.

 ### 1. Get the tools